esseti/gae-base-py/README.md

 gae-base-py
 ===========

-base gae py project for our internal team
+base gae py project for our internal team.

+it'